experimentalpolitics/immigration/material/design.md

 - USA Today
 - New York Post

+1. Always
+2. Most of the time
+3. About half the time
+4. Some of the time
+5. Never
+6. Don’t Know

 ## Block 4: Sociodemographics

 This almost completes our survey, we only need some additional information about your background.

+**[zip]** What is your zip code?

+- *TEXTBOX*

+**[zip_time]** *(only ask if zip code is entered)* And how long have you lived at your current zip code?

+1. Less than a year
+2. 1 to 3 years
+3. 3 to 5 years
+4. More than 5 years
+5. Don't Know

 **[gender]** Do you consider yourself Male, Female, or other?